phaserjs/phaser/README.md

 Version 2.1.3 - "Ravinda" - in development

 ### New Features

 * Updated to Pixi v2.0.0
+* Happily removed the IE11 WebGL lock as Pixi now fully supports it :)
 * Time.prevTime is a new property that contains the raw value of the game timer from the previous update.

 ### Updates